xuyangbocn/terraform-aws-self-host-llm/README.md

 ### Notes

-1. For Ollama, user needs to `ollama pull <model>:<tag>` in respective EC2 that host Ollama and LLMs
-   - In the main server, please pull all the models
+1. For Ollama, after TF apply finish, please check all AWS SSM Run Command `xxx-pull-models` run to completion with success.
 2. For Open WebUI portal, after setup, please Sign up on the portal and continue use from there

 ## Infra setup includes